Index21/indexchain-privacypolicy/privacy_policy.md

 ## Collection of Routine Information

-This app track basic information about their users.
+This app does not track basic information about their users.
 This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
-None of this information can personally identify specific user to this app.
-The information is tracked for routine administration and maintenance purposes.

 ## Cookies

-Where necessary, this app uses cookies to store information about a visitor’s preferences and history in order to better serve the [["visitor" or "user"]] and/or present the user with customized content.
+Where necessary, this app uses cookies to store information about a visitor’s preferences and history in order to better serve the user and/or present the user with customized content.

 ## Advertisement and Other Third Parties